ORNL-Fusion/xolotl/README.md

 If you want to only run a specific one, run the corresponding executable that is created in your build folder.
 For instance (from your build directory)

->./tests/reactants/PSIClusterTester
+>./test/core/NetworkTester

 PETSc
 -----

-[PETSc](http://www.mcs.anl.gov/petsc/) is used to solve the ADR equation in Xolotl.
+[PETSc](http://www.mcs.anl.gov/petsc/) is used to solve the DR equation in Xolotl.
 We build PETSc without debugging enabled.
 Xolotl now uses the "master" version of PETSc.
 You can download it (for instance in /opt/) using git with the following command:

 git clone https://bitbucket.org/petsc/petsc petsc